Top BIM Software Tools in 2023

 Advantages:

-- A great centralized data storage for drawings, reports, schedules, RFIs, etc.
+- Great centralized data storage for drawings, reports, schedules, RFIs, etc.

-- A wealth of capabilities for different professions and purposes
+- Wealth of capabilities for different professions and purposes

 - Extremely useful in terms of collaborative capabilities

-- A web-based nature means greatly improved accessibility from practically anywhere in the world
+- Web-based nature means greatly improved accessibility from practically anywhere in the world

 Shortcomings: